muratk3n/thirdwave/en/README.md

 ---

-Perfect timing too with US being in a funk.

-"@nktpnd

-A reminder that big things are happening—and will continue to happen—in Asia, with or without the United States: RCEP nations to sign Asian trade megadeal Sunday, with clause for India"

----

 Not sure whether RCEP is good or bad for the respective middle-classes of all those RCEP countries, but the exclusion of US is strategically significant.

 US obviously pulled out of the TPP with Trump.

+Perfect timing too with US being in a funk.

 ---